andtorg/binobs/README.md

 # binobs
 ### Binocular observing programs for Stellarium

-This script draws on Stellarium all the [Messier objects](https://www.astroleague.org/programs/BinoDS_Intro) and the [double stars](https://www.astroleague.org/al/obsclubs/binomess/binomess.html) suitable for binocular observation as indicated in the programs envisaged by Astronomical League.
+This script labels on Stellarium all the [Messier objects](https://www.astroleague.org/programs/BinoDS_Intro) and the [double stars](https://www.astroleague.org/al/obsclubs/binomess/binomess.html) suitable for binocular observation as indicated in the programs envisaged by Astronomical League.